-Jeffrey Shogan Radiosurgery Fellowship in Stereotactic Radiosurgery and Stereotactic Body Radiotherapy (SRS/SBRT) at the University of Pittsburgh Cancer Institute
+Jeffrey Shogan Radiosurgery Fellowship in Stereotactic Radiosurgery and Stereotactic Body Radiotherapy (SRS/SBRT)

 Along with clinical training, the fellow will be able to obtain mastery of multiple SRS/SBRT platforms including Cyberknife®, Gamma Knife®, Trilogy™, and Truebeam™.
 The ability to acquire training on the major radiosurgical platforms is a unique attribute of the program at the University of Pittsburgh.